metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

         - ram
         - disk
     ```
-* Write a new API as baremetalhost/v1beta1 and new kind(CRD) HardwareValidator.
+* Write a new API as hardware-classification-controller/api/v1alpha1 and new kind(CRD) HardwareClassificationController.
     e.g.

-       kubebuilder create api --group baremetalhost --version v1beta1 --kind HardwareValidator
+       kubebuilder create api --group metal3.io --version v1alpha1 --kind HardwareClassificationController

-    - This will create the files api/v1beta1/hardwarevalidator_types.go where the API is defined and the
+    - This will create the files api/v1alpha1/hardwareClassificationController_types.go where the API is defined and the
-      controller/hardwarevalidator_controller.go where the reconciliation business logic is implemented for this Kind(CRD).
+      controller/hardwareClassificationController_controller.go where the reconciliation business logic is implemented for this Kind(CRD).
     - Implement a new function fetchHost() which will fetch all baremetal hosts.
-    - In hardwarevalidator_controller.go, reconcile function will call fetchHost() function to fetch all baremetal hosts and also extract
+    - In hardwareClassificationController_controller.go, reconcile function will call fetchHost() function to fetch all baremetal hosts and also extract
-      Expected hardware configuration from `metal3.io_hardwarevalidator_crd.yaml`.
+      Expected hardware configuration from `metal3.io_HardwareClassificationController_crd.yaml`.

         Create a new Validator.go file to write comparison and validation logic for inspected baremetal hosts.
         - Write a function which will have the expected hardware details and all the baremetal host list.
         - Will pass above two inputs to validator function defined in validator.go file.
 	    - Write an algorithm to loop over all the hosts and check for comparison and validation of
 	    specs against the expected hardware details.
-	    - If host match found after execution of above algorithm, matched host will append to list.
+	    - If profile match found after execution of above algorithm, will append matched profile against respective host inside map.
-        - Return list to caller function.
+        - Return list/map to caller function.

     - According to list returned by validator function, will update the label for all hosts.

-* Create the Schema struct for `ExpectedHardwareConfiguration` inside `HardwareValidatorSpec`,
+* Create the Schema struct for `ExpectedHardwareConfiguration` inside `HardwareClassificationControllerSpec`,
-in file pkg/api/metal3/v1beta1/hardwarevalidator_types.go.
+in file /api/v1alpha1/hardwareClassificationController_types.go.

     ```yaml
     type ExpectedHardwareConfiguration struct {